STiFLeR7/TTGv1-Docker/README.md

 **A next-generation automated scheduling platform designed for complex academic and organizational environments.**

+“Originally built for a university environment handling TPP and Non-TPP tracks with >70 constraints, now adaptable to coaching centers and training institutes.”

 This solution leverages advanced constraint programming and a modern, reactive interface to solve the classic "Timetabling Problem."
 It moves beyond simple spreadsheets to offer dynamic conflict detection, resource management, and automated generation.

 ![Scheduler Interface](assets/scheduler.png)